moravianlibrary/ObalkyKnih-scanner/installer/README.txt

 3 steps of creating and publishing of a new version:

-1. you need to open ScannerClient-obalkyknih.sln in Visual C#, INCREMENT ASSEMBLY VERSION AND FILE VERSION (Properties->Application->Assembly Information...), and build the project.
-Increment versions for all projects, where were any changes, installer will copy only files with newer file version.
+1. you need to open ScannerClient-obalkyknih.sln in Visual C#, INCREMENT ASSEMBLY VERSION (Properties->Application->Assembly Information->Assembly version) and build the project (File Version will be synced automatically with Assembly version).
+You may increment Assembly versions for other projects, if significant changes were done, however, it is not needed, their build and revision numbers are incremented during every build.

 2. run auto-compile.bat from command line